 Double the brew-time to 48 hours (which means adding more microbe foods of certain types, in certain amounts, at certain times) provides greater opportunity for protozoa and fungi to reproduce.
 This brew is called a "super-concentrate".

 It is extremely important that such a brew NEVER be permitted to go anaerobic.
 Not even for a few minutes.
-In any brew, there are ALWAYS faculative microbes that can live in either an aerobic or anaerobic environment, which will attack aerobic microbes if the solution becomes even slightly anaerobic.
+In any brew, there are ALWAYS faculative microbes that can live in either a low aerobic or anaerobic environment, which will attack aerobic microbes if the solution becomes even slightly anaerobic.

 I'm working with a Texas County Agricultural Extension Agent in a trial of tomato plants that have been confirmed with Beet Curly-Top Virus.
-Texas A&M University has not released data yet from their lab tests, but already we've seen a 100% recovery rate of plants that had NO normal leaves - severe 'clubbing' - to full recovery with blossoms and fruit only two weeks after tea application.
+Texas A&M University has not released data yet from their lab tests, but already we've seen a 100% recovery rate of plants that had NO normal leaves - severe 'clubbing' - to almost full recovery with blossoms and fruit only two weeks after tea application.
 I'll provide a report after the A&M results have been published.

 A lot of work is also being done to extend tea shelf-life.
-At this writing the accepted shelf life of compost tea in a sealed container is 4 hours, and that's with only filling the container 50% - and leaving a 50% air space.
+At this writing the accepted shelf life of compost tea in a sealed container, is 4 hours, and that's with only filling the container 50% - and leaving a 50% air space.
 Why?
-Because the high concentration of microbes in the tea rapidly consume the oxygen in solution, which drives the liquid into anaerobic condition.
+Because the high concentration of microbes in the tea rapidly consume the free dissolved oxygen in solution, which drives the liquid into anaerobic condition.

 The more air in the container, the longer the microbes are capable of surviving.
 Many bacteria can simply "go dormant" when the oxygen level gets low - but many microbes (particularly fungi and protozoa) die because they are attacked by, and eaten by the faculative bacteria which suvive and thrive in anaerobic conditions.